fatima97mahmood/egei-thesis-gb-heterogeneity/README.md

 - Add `set.seed(123)` at the top of `domsales_france.R` for stable results.
 - Optimisers use `optim(..., method="L-BFGS-B")` with sensible bounds.
 - KS tests rely on analytic CDFs where available, otherwise numeric integration.
 - GB-family and BR variants may be sensitive to starting values; defaults provided.
+- - Intensive margin tables use either closed-form means (GB2, Lognormal, Weibull, Gamma) or numerical integration of quantile functions (DPLN, BR12, BR3, Fisk, Pareto).
+- When the mean does not exist (Fisk θ≤1, Pareto k≤1), truncated means at the 99% quantile are reported.
+- Extensive margin tables compute shares using analytic CDFs where available; otherwise numeric inversion ensures stable results even for heavy tails.

 ---

+- **LaTeX tables:**
+  - Goodness-of-fit (loglik/AIC/BIC/KS)
+  - Intensive margin (implied vs. sample mean)
+  - Extensive margin (producer vs. exporter shares at cutoffs)

 ## Setup gotchas